 - 2. Bank/DFI as ordering institution (whether domestic or cross border wire transfer and regardless of threshold) shall; - (a) identify and verify the originator (if it has not already done under Regulation 1); and obtain details of beneficial owner(s) of funds; and - (b) record adequate details of the wire transfer so as to permit its reconstruction, including the date of the wire transfer, the type and amount of currency involved, the value date, the purpose and details of the wire transfer beneficiary and the beneficiary institution, and relationship between originator and beneficiary, as applicable etc. - 3.
-Bank/DFI shall include the following information in the message or payment instruction which should accompany or remain with the wire transfer throughout the payment chain: - (a) the name of the wire transfer originator; - (b) the wire transfer originator's account number (or unique reference number assigned by the ordering institution where no account number exists);
+Bank/DFI shall include the following information in the message or payment instruction which should accompany or remain with the wire transfer throughout the payment chain: - (a) the name of the originator; - (b) the originator's account number (or unique reference number which permits traceability of the transaction); and - (c) the originator's address or CNIC/passport number.